betsol/angular-input-modified/README.md

 Run:

-- `npm i && bower install` to initialize the project
+- `yarn install && bower install` to initialize the project
 - `gulp build` to re-build the dist files
 - `gulp demo` to run [local webserver][local-demo] with demos on port `8888`
 - `gulp demo-deploy` to deploy GitHub Pages